News & Events

 Versar: Leading the Charge Toward Coastal Resilience

 In the United States, tremendous funding is now allotted for programs to manage the looming threat of climate change.
 Versar is uniquely qualified to manage these environmental programs, which require a superior level of ecological risk management expertise.

 For half a century, Versar has been a world leader in large-scale coastal resilience program management, engineering, staffing, construction, hazardous materials handling, munitions disposal, and ecological remediation activities.
 Our clients are in the governmental, municipal, military, and industrial sectors and we operate in some of the world’s harshest environments and most dangerous zones.

 At Versar, we’re dedicated to fostering awareness and education about the emerging field of coastal resilience.
 Visit our site to learn more about how coastal risk mitigation is helping our planet’s coastlines survive and thrive.

-BayFirst specializes in program management and engineering in national security and defense, helping government clients implement programs that protect public safety and enhance homeland security initiatives.
+Versar's National Security focuses on national security and defense, helping clients implement programs that protect public safety and enhance security initiatives.